 First place is presented annually in the community where the winners are located to the “team” (the responding officer and the prosecutor) who most successfully investigates and prosecutes an animal cruelty case.
 Funds are raised by Pasado’s Safe Haven and its supporters.
-The award money ($5,000) is split between winning departments and must be used for further animal cruelty investigation and prosecution related training, equipment or tools.
+The award money ($6,000) is split between winning departments and must be used for further animal cruelty investigation and prosecution related training, equipment or tools.

 - For a case to be eligible for the 2018 Bucky Award, it must have reached a disposition in 2018 or in 2019 prior to the nominations deadline.

 - The individual or case can be nominated by a citizen, an officer or a prosecutor.

 - Submit your nomination to begin the process.